LOCAL website Shetland News has been shortlisted in the UK-wide regional press awards run by the Society of Editors.

 The achievement comes hard on the heels of winning the best digital media award at the Highlands and Islands Media Awards in February.

-Shetland News is run by local journalists Pete Bevington and Hans J Marter supported by webmaster Clement Duncan, advertising director Chloe Mackie and administration assistant Susan Boardman.
+Shetland News is run by local journalists Pete Bevington and Hans J Marter supported by webmaster Clement Duncan, and advertising director Chloe Mackie.

 Bevington said: “We are somewhat taken aback at having been shortlisted for the UK regional news website of the year.